 Online learning opens a new access to education, so it seems ridiculous to limit the teaching resources to documents or slides only.
 Online students deserve more than just reading texts via the Internet.
 They could learn through videos, games or even AR and VR!

 Videos like animation could make incredible teaching materials.
 One minute of video is worth 1.8 million words, according to Forrester Research.
 Obviously, videos provide a faster and easier route to knowledge.
 Furthermore, they are interesting to watch.
 Not all videos are fascinating.
-However, a well-made video could have a positive impact not only on the learning experience and satisfaction but also the environment.
+However, a well-made video could have a positive impact not only on the learning experience and satisfaction but also on the environment.
 A good example of massive success is Khan Academy.
 They are globally well-known for their engaging and informative educational animations.